xanomanox/TARS-AI/ENVSETUP.md

 #### E. Set the API Key in a `.env` File (Recommended for Secure Key Management)

-**Create** a `.env` file at the root of your repositor to securely store and use your API keys for your LLM and TTS service.
+**Create** a `.env` file at the root of your repository based on the pre-existing .env file to store your API keys for your LLM and TTS service.

 **`.env` Template**:
    Add the following lines to your `.env` file.
 Replace `your-actual-api-key` with your actual API key for the desired service: